top of page

 ★ Should I expect customs fees?

-Those in the EU will not get any sort of fees when the package arrives in your country.
-Instead, you will have already paid for 25% VAT in my shop (added at checkout).
+Those in the EU will not get any sort of customs/tax fees when the package arrives in your country.

 SHIPPING